 Are flowers the winter’s choice?

 My heart has left its dwelling-place

 And can return no more.

-In the last stanza of this piece the words the speaker makes with his eyes are described.
-The first two lines are questions.
+In the last stanza of ‘First Love’, the words the speaker makes with his eyes are described.
+The first two lines are the questions.
 These are likely originating from his love addled mind and posed at the woman.
 He is asking, rhetorically, if the “flowers” are “winter’s choice?”
 And it “love’s bed” is “always snow?”
-With these words he is probing the possibility of real love.
+With these words, he is probing the possibility of real love.
 Perhaps, he thinks, it does not always have to be cold and doomed to fail.

 Whether she does or not, the speaker says that “She seemed to hear” his “silent voice.”
 His clearly uncontrollable love is conveyed to her through his eyes.
 She does not hear, or does not pay attention to, “love’s appeals to know.”